The Pulse: Paris

 Martine stared into the tiny black well of her espresso, thinking that death was only a moment in time.
 Soon even the thought of the great void — le grand abîme — would also be gone.
 She looked up at Kenneth.

 It was time for the protagonist to end the soliloquy, and bring the audience back to the real world.
 The coffee was the transition, the objective correlative.
 She cast her eyes slowly along the table, passing over the blue ring, to his café crême.
 "That's how I think of it now.
 Back then, all I knew was that she was dead.
 The blue ring told me.
-I raised my glass to Jean-Marc, and said to him, My mother is dead."
+I raised my glass to Antoine, and said to him, My mother is dead."

 Martine had told Kenneth the story of her strange intuition on a number of occasions.
 Each time, it bothered him to think of a mind that could experience such a thing.
 A mind he was otherwise enchanted by.
-But what bothered him this time was that her experience occurred while she was drinking with Jean-Marc.
+But what bothered him this time was that her experience occurred while she was drinking with Antoine.
 That part of the story was new.

 Martine said they were just friends, but Kenneth couldn’t get used to the way they kissed each other hello and goodbye, as if it were part of some great drama.
 He'd pull her toward him with one hand, his fingers creeping up her back and disappearing somewhere near the clasp of her bra.
 Then he'd pull her face closer to his lips, adding a mock gesture as if to say, Oh, darling, the servants have put out the candles on the veranda!